We are passionate about bees, we love them!

 Another of their projects, I have been proudly involved in, albeit to a small degree (taking part in releasing the bees) – The Short-haired Bumblebee Reintroduction Project, which aims to reintroduce this lost species to the UK, raise awareness of bumblebee and flower meadow declines, increase resident rare bumblebee populations, and recreate and give advice on managing and maintaining flower rich areas.
 The Project has been running since 2009 and is working with farmers, conservation groups, small holders and other land owners to create flower-rich habitat within the release area of Dungeness and Romney Marsh in Kent and East Sussex.

 We also supply the Short-haired Bumblebee Project with seed packets for them to sell on at fairs and events, encouraging people to plant bee-friendly wildflowers.
 The most recent involvement with Bumblebee Conservation at our end has been taking in part in one of their regular bee counts in Romney Marsh:

-Cuckoo bumblebees oeprate like the Cuckoo bird – laying their eggs in a host social bumblebee nest – after having first stung the resident queen to death
+- Cuckoo bumblebees operate like the Cuckoo bird – laying their eggs in a host social bumblebee nest – after having first stung the resident queen to death.

-Bumblerbee colonies only last a few months and the new queen, once mated, will go into hibernation over the winter
+- Bumblebee colonies only last a few months and the new queen, once mated, will go into hibernation over the winter.